rubiojr/tavern/README.md

 #### Running Tavern against your own Charm server

-If you want Tavern's server to auth against your own charm server, running locally:
+If you want Tavern's server to auth against your own Charm server (and only that one):

 ```
-# 35354 is the default Charm server HTTP port
-tavern serve --charm-server-url http https://your.charm.server:35354
+tavern serve --allowed-charm-servers your.charm.server
 ```

 You'll also need to use `--charm-server-host` when publishing with Tavern client: